 Alamosa, CO 81101

-The CHS Committee will review appeals within a reasonable period of time and notify the appellant in writing of the committee’s final decision.
+The CARE Team will review appeals within a reasonable period of time and notify the appellant in writing of the committee’s final decision.

-D. For students who are admitted to the institution, housing applications (or participation in campus life activities) shall ask applicants to answer a criminal history question.
+D. For students who are admitted to the institution, the enrollment pathways onboarding form, housing applications, and requests for participation in campus life activities shall ask applicants to answer a criminal history question.
 Students who answer “YES” are required to supplement the application with criminal history information.
-This additional information will be submitted to the Campus Health and Safety Committee for approval to live in campus housing.
+This additional information will be submitted to the CARE Team for approval to live in campus housing (or participate in campus life activities).

-E. Students who, after admission but prior to matriculation, are convicted for stalking, sexual assault, domestic violence, assault, kidnapping, voluntary manslaughter, or murder; or who become charged with any pending criminal charges must notify the Office of Admissions immediately.
-This information will be added to the student’s application file and forwarded to the CHS Committee for review.
-To determine if the student’s admission to the institution poses a potential threat or adverse effect on the safety of the campus community, the CHS Committee may inquire into the following: (a) prior convictions for stalking, sexual assault, and domestic violence; (b) prior convictions, within five years before submitting the application, for assault, kidnapping, voluntary manslaughter, or murder; (c) prior disciplinary history at another academic institution for stalking, sexual assault, and domestic violence; (d) any criminal charges pending against the applicant; and/or (e) educational records related to academic performance.
-The Executive Director of Enrollment Management or designee will notify the student in writing of the CHS Committee’s decision.
-A possible decision is rescinding of admissions acceptance in which the student is then denied admission to the institution.
+E. Students who, after admission but prior to matriculation, are convicted for stalking, sexual assault, domestic violence, assault, kidnapping, voluntary manslaughter, or murder; or who become charged with any pending criminal charges must notify the Office of Student Affairsimmediately.
+This information will be added to the student’s file and forwarded to the CARE Team for review.
+To determine if the student’s successful enrollment and/or completion at the institution is in jeopardy or adversely effects the safety of the campus community, the CARE Teammay inquire into the following: (a)if there are pending charges against the student that may inhibit or bar enrollment and class engagement; (b) if the student is on parole or suspension since the Chief of Police at Adams State University will need to receive communication from the Parole Officer, notice of visits, and Parole Officer visitation may occur at times when other students are present; and (c) if the student has restraining orders filed against them by members of the existing campus community as that may impact class and housing placement..

-F. Students who, after admission and matriculation, are convicted for stalking, sexual assault, domestic violence, assault, kidnapping, voluntary manslaughter, or murder; or who become charged with any pending criminal charges must notify the Office of Student Affairs Students immediately.
+F. Students who, after matriculation, are convicted for stalking, sexual assault, domestic violence, assault, kidnapping, voluntary manslaughter, or murder; or who become charged with any pending criminal charges affecting Housing, Class Placement, or Campus Life Activities must notify the Office of Student Affairs immediately.

-1. The Vice President of Student Affairs sends written notice to the student that notifies them that ASU has become aware of the charge or criminal history, addresses any other information known to the University about the matter, and that the student is temporarily suspended effective immediately.
+1. The Vice President of Student Affairs sends written notice to the student and notifies them that ASU has become aware of the charge or criminal history, addresses any other information known to the University about the matter, and the applicable consequences (e.g.,student is temporarily suspended effective immediately).
 When applicable, the Vice President for Student Affairs ’ notice may also include a Prohibition Order.
 If such an order is included, it is the responsibility of the student to not have contact with the individual(s) named, directly, or through third parties, as specified in the notice.
 Failure to comply with the order may result in additional disciplinary action through the Student Code of Conduct procedures.

 2. A conference between the student and the Vice President for Student Affairs or his or her designee, shall be scheduled as soon as possible (usually within 10 calendar days of the notice) for the limited purpose of the student and the Vice President for Student Affairs exchanging information regarding the charge and to allow the student to present any mitigating information regarding whether the temporary suspension should continue.
 This conference is not for the purposes of investigating the charge.

-3. The Vice President for Student Affairs, or designee, shall refer the matter to the CHS Committee for evaluation.
-The CHS Committee shall be authorized to review and make a decision regarding the charges, including, but not limited to whether the student is eligible to continue to enroll, whether the student’s prior admission shall be revoked, or whether the student will be suspended in abeyance.
-The temporary suspension may continue to be in effect until the committee has made such a determination.
+3. The Vice President for Student Affairs, or designee, shall refer the matter to the CARE Team for evaluation.
+The CARE Team shall be authorized to review and make a decision regarding the charges, including, but not limited to whether the student is eligible to continue to enroll, whether the student’s prior admission shall be revoked, or whether the student will be suspended in abeyance.
+A temporary suspension may continue to be in effect until the committee has made such a determination.

 V. RESPONSIBILITY